Ideas for potty training games

 The most important thing in this process is to remain patient.
 As with any learning process, accidents are bound to happen, and this is perfectly normal.
 There's no point in being negative or punitive: you need to remain optimistic and keep encouraging your child.

-What are the best activities for potty training?
+Which activities are best for potty training?